steveculshaw/brindlewoodbay/README.md

 * his hands had been bound and under the body is a cut zip-tie.
 * he wasn't dead when the leaves were stuffed in, and the anaphylaxis is evident
 * checking around; there are a series of glyphs carved in the trees, pointing a way?
   * Winnie checks the location, brand new backpack, containing more poison sumac
-* and even more runes pointing at the location
+  * and there are even more runes pointing at the location

-Meanwhile Brad is talking to Petra Posey (high school senior)
+Meanwhile Brad is talking to Petra Posey (high school senior).

+At the bonfire site, there are more people; Paul Ludlow (an engineer) and Carolyn Greenleaf (a busybody).

+Carolyn pesters me about the shenanigans going on up her, sinful behaviour ...
+[Bored witless]

+Krystal gets chatting with Petra.
+Mark was a "cool guy", and seems to have been well liked by the students.
+But Carolyn has a "stick up her arse"!

+Meanwhile Winnie blacks out and collapses!

+Detective Cooper turns up!

+Where do we know Carolyn from; she was a regular kid, Winnie was quite friendly with her ... at then at the end of 12, she found religion, and dived right in ... and hasn't come back up since.

 ---